 The dolmen had never been excavated, so we know very little about it.
 However, excavations of other portal tombs uncovered both burnt and unburnt burials along with personal items such as bone pins, pendants and stone beads.

 Whatever the original purpose, the Brownshill Dolmen truly represents a tangible link between the present day and the pre-historic past.

 I highly recommend Lemongrass Restaurant on Kennedy Avenue for a casual or more formal meal.
 While in Carlow, we met up with my son, Nick, who has been traveling around Europe for a couple of years.
 We happened to both be visiting Ireland at the same time.
 In all, we spent over 2 hours eating and catching up.
 The service was prompt but never hurried.
 The staff left us to dine and chat at our own pace.

-All their food is hand prepared by Asian chefs using all natural ingredients.
-They don’t use MSG, preservatives or artificial colourings.
+Using natural ingredients, all their food is hand prepared by Asian chefs.
+The food is prepared without artificial colourings, MSG, or preservatives for an authentic taste.
 The beef and chicken are Irish and the produce local.
 I started with one of the best Hot and Sour soups I have every tasted.
 For the main meal, I had Chicken Szechuan with Cashew Nuts.
 Delicious.

 Places to stay in Carlow, Ireland

 ...Or perhaps you prefer the comfort and convenience of staying in a whole apartment or house?
 If so, booking with AirBnB is the perfect choice.
 Airbnb helps make sharing easy, enjoyable, and safe.

 And, if you sign up with this link, you will get $45 CAD off your first booking!